The Belko Experiment (2016)

 Why do these screams matter?

-A morality tale steeped in violence, The Belko Experiment centers on 80 American employees of a company located in Colombia who are told that they must choose 30 colleagues to execute or 60 employees will be chosen at random and killed.
+A morality tale steeped in violence, The Belko Experiment centers on eighty American employees of a company located in Colombia who are told that they must choose thirty colleagues to execute or sixty employees will be chosen at random and killed.
 As grudges over nepotism and microaggressions begin to reveal themselves, the employees realize that they only have two options: kill or be killed.
 For Leandra Florez (Adria Arjona), survival is complicated by her history of being sexual harassed while on the job.
 As the executive assistant to the Chief Operating Officer, Leandra is routinely harassed by top executive Wendell Dukes (John C. McGinley).

 Leandra’s scream here is obscured by a cacophony of voices that almost drowns her out and reflects rather aptly her experiences working at Belko.
 We know from earlier scenes that Wendell has a history of making unwanted comments toward Leandra and that he stares at her to the point she feels she needs to close her office blinds.
 And yet, even her role as the COO’s executive secretary does little to shield her from these unwanted advances.
 She may have the ear of the boss but really what good does that do her when the corporate culture is such that sexual harassment is written off as awkward flirting?
-For his part, Wendell is convinced that Leandra is simply playing hard to get and he reminds her that he has the emails to prove it.woman crawling on a floor screams
+For his part, Wendell is convinced that Leandra is simply playing hard to get and he reminds her that he has the emails to prove it.

-But the emails in question are actually demands by Leandra for Wendell to leave her alone.
+woman crawling on a floor screamsBut the emails in question are actually demands by Leandra for Wendell to leave her alone.
 It’s a subtle moment in the film that speaks to a much larger cultural shift.
-According to a 2002 study in CyberPsycholgy and Behaviour that compared in-personal sexual harassment with virtual sexual harassment, findings showed that misogynistic behavior and sexist language read as more threatening when received online.
+According to a 2002 study in CyberPsychology and Behaviour that compared in-personal sexual harassment with virtual sexual harassment, findings showed that misogynistic behavior and sexist language read as more threatening when received online (Biber et al. 34).
 And yet, definitive statistics as to how many women have experienced cyber sexual harassment are difficult to come by.
-We know according to a 2018 NPR report that 41% of women have experienced cyber sexual harassment but those numbers account for experiences in and out of the workplace.
-According to the Equal Employment Opportunity Commission, employers paid out a record 68.2 million dollars as a result of sexual harassment violations but whether those violations were in-person or cyber-based is unknown.
+We know according to a 2018 NPR report that 41% of women have experienced cyber sexual harassment but those numbers account for experiences in and out of the workplace (Chatterjee).
+According to the Equal Employment Opportunity Commission, employers paid out a record 68.2 million dollars as a result of sexual harassment violations but whether those violations were in-person or cyber-based is unknown (“Charges Alleging Sex-Based Harassment”).

-Figuring out where the line is between cyber sexual harassment and in-office sexual harassment is not as easy as it would seem.
+Identifying the line between cyber sexual harassment and in-office sexual harassment is not as easy as it would seem.
 And it is a point highlighted in Leandra and Wendell’s interactions.
-We see Wendell harass Leandra over email but he is doing so from his office, a location which enables him to add to Leandra’s discomfort since he has a direct line of sight to leer at her.
+We see Wendell harass Leandra over email, but he is doing so from his office, a location which enables him to add to Leandra’s discomfort since he has a direct line of sight to leer at her.
 Leandra’s scream at this moment is a recognition that the online/in-person harassment she has been experiencing is now a direct and immediate threat to her safety.
 And this threat is compounded by the breakdown of social order that enables Wendell’s threat of physical violence to go from implied to direct.

-This threat comes to a head in our second scream which occurs when Leandra stumbles upon Wendell who is in the throes of killing a colleague.
+This threat comes to a head in our second scream, which occurs when Leandra stumbles upon Wendell who is in the throes of killing a colleague.

 Wendell’s attempt to explain his actions in killing his friend echo closely how he rationalizes his sexual harassment of Leandra.
 In both cases, Wendell expresses a victim mentality.
 He had to kill his friend because otherwise, he might not rack up enough kills to survive.
 He had to harass Leandra because she insisted on playing hard to get.
 In both cases, Wendell resists taking accountability, and his ability to rationalize his actions, no matter how heinous, makes him a threat.
 Leandra’s scream in this scene reflects the immediate danger she is facing as well as her anger that Wendell’s violence has been allowed to exist unchecked for so long.
 Her scream is one of rage no longer confined through subtle threats of professional retribution.
 It is a scream only given space to exist once all cultural norms are abandoned.